SheaPan/Olist-E-Commerce-Data-Analysis-Project/data/Table Information.md

 # Olist Dataset – Tables and Columns

-This folder contains all raw and cleaned datasets used in the **Olist E-Commerce Data Analytics Project**.

-Below is a reference of all tables, columns, and their usage.
+This folder contains a reference to all tables, columns, and their usage.

 ---